 But what about TV and anxiety?
 Television and anxiety have been linked together, but how?
 Why?
 We explore the answers to these questions in this article.

 Television Probably Doesn't Create a Disorder

 It's highly, highly unlikely that TV can create an anxiety disorder.
 There are a few exceptions - some people do develop fears and phobias because of television - but in general, you are likely to already have anxiety in some way and television simply makes it worse.
-Taking my anxiety test is always a good idea to make sure that you understand more about how to cure this anxiety.

 So can television create more anxiety?
 Of course it can.
 There are several ways that television seems to be able to cause anxiety, including:

 - Stressful Programming People tend to almost always watch stressful programming, and stress is stress.
 It's not just horror movies - reality TV shows, dramas, thrillers, even documentaries can be stressful in many ways.
 When you have anxiety, you need as many positive emotions as you can.
 Very rarely do any of those types of shows cause positive emotions, and that can be a problem.

 - Inactivity Inactivity is also a serious issue, and unfortunately TV does seem to encourage inactivity.
 Studies have shown that a lack of exercise does seem to create more anxiety, presumably because your body needs to experience a certain amount of exercise to work effectively.
 If you're not exercising, you're creating anxiety, and people rarely exercise while watching television.

 - Lack of Sleep Television can also lead to a lack of sleep.
 Many people stay up later than they need to either watching television or "winding down" after television (television appears to make it harder to sleep), and a lack of sleep can lead to the development of further anxiety or an anxiety disorder.